marijnvdwekken/HydroSim/docs/opensearch.md

 ## Testing
 When visiting the (WordPress) web server on http://127.0.0.1/80 the `access.log` will be updated and should be automatically ingested to the OpenSearch dashboard.

-This can also be manually tested by adding a line to the log file.
+This can also be manually tested by adding a line to the log file, which should show in the dashboard when refreshing it.
 This will require first elevating to root with `sudo su` or otherwise editing with `sudo nano`, since the log files are supposed to be read-only.
 ```
 echo '63.173.168.120 - - [04/Nov/2021:15:07:25 -0500] "GET /search/tag/list HTTP/1.0" 200 5003' >> ./webserver/log/apache2/access.log
 ```